Attractions in West Columbia

 At the intersection of two major highways, you are never far from big city conveniences.
 Located 60 miles south of Houston, 15 miles north of Lake Jackson and 12 miles west of Angleton, and thirty minutes from the Gulf of Mexico.
 West Columbia provides a gateway to “big city” fun and entertainment as we lure off the Gulf Coast with its many saltwater activities.

-West Columbia is home to the San Jacinto Festival, held the third weekend in April.
-It begins with a colorful parade through downtown, BBQ cookoff, Coronation of Belle of the Brazos, Craft & Food vendors, 5-K Run, and much more.
+West Columbia is also home to the San Jacinto Festival, held the third weekend in April.
+It begins with a colorful parade through downtown, culminating with carnival rides, a BBQ cookoff, the Coronation of the Belle of the Brazos, Craft & Food vendors, 5-K Run, and much more.

 Varner Hogg Plantation Historic Site